From the Illinois Green Party:

 To the hundreds of people who supported me in my campaign for Governor, and to the roughly 100,000 or so who saw fit to vote for me, despite the politics of fear that swept Illinois this election season, I thank you from the bottom of my heart.

 We acknowledge our disappointment but are not consumed by it.
 We will assess the causes of our disappointing results but will not be obsessed by them.
-We live to fight another day, and fight on we shall.
-Read the rest of this entry »
+We live to fight another day, and fight on we shall. read more »

 Last night the Green Party won ballot access in New York and Texas, retained it in Massachusetts and Ohio, lost it in Illinois and Wisconsin, and fell short of gaining it in Arkansas, Maryland, Minnesota, and Nevada.
 Here are the results by state: